moebiussurfing/ofxStepSequencer/README.md

 - allow resize pattern step sizes and note amount.
 (Now is 12 notes and 16 beats)
 - improve ofxSequencer integration.
 I used a lot of workarounds to avoid all my big-skills-limitations.
 Any help is welcome!
-- add not only bang/bool types as int or float as the original ofxSequencer can handle.
+- add not only bang/bool types like int or float as the original ofxSequencer can handle.
 Any collaboration on this will be welcome!
 - some OSC in/out control.

 PLEASE FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS.
 THANKS!